juftin/lunchable/docs/source/plugins.rst

 Plugins
 ====================

-External plugins for lunch-money
+External plugins for lunchable
 ##################################

-lunch-money supports plugins with other, external, services.
+lunchable supports plugins with other, external, services.
 See below for what's been built already.
 If you can't find what you're looking for, consider building it yourself and opening a pull-request.